Keyfactor/gcp-cloud-cagateway/README.md

 * LocationId
 This is the resource ID of the geographical location (i.e. us-east1) within the Google Cloud
 * CAId
-This is the resource Id of the CA created using the [Google Cloud Console](https://console.cloud.google.com)
+This is the resource Id of any one of the CAs created in the CA pool using the [Google Cloud Console](https://console.cloud.google.com)
 * CAPoolId
 This is the resource id of the CA Pool created using the [Google Cloud Console](https://console.cloud.google.com)